 “And you’re hoping a human-penned bestiary would hold a clue as to who opened these unusual tears?”

 A derisive sniff flared Gallows nostrils.
 “My people sealed the Dark a millennia ago, and the toll of that effort nearly eradicated us.
 There are only a handful of human wizards across the realm with the skill for a tearing of this magnitude, and most of them–in their hubris–wrote books about the demons within those realms.
 The wizards are ancient, kept alive beyond human years by magic extracted from the same tears we shuttered.
 Their names remain obscured still by that same magic.
 But— it is said that a name or two may still be found… on printed page.”
-Gallow smiled, and it was terrible and fey–all teeth.
+Gallow smiled, and it was terrible and Fey–all teeth.

 “And how will you know which wizard summoned the demons?”
 I asked.
 The few human wizards that I could recall that were old and skilled enough to rip planar holes were either sequestered in kingly courts or had gone into hiding deep in the wilds.